-Project and process management: Integrating process and project management provides end-to-end management control over projects and operations.
+Integrating process and project management provide end-to-end management control over projects and operations.
 The BPM solution must be able to integrate project and process management.

 The heart of a BPM suite lies in the engine that is capable of managing the runtime execution of all the business process instances.
 Most of the BPM suite comprises more than one engine where one takes care of the workflow aspects of a business process, and the other takes care of the route information and communication processes.
 When it has one or two engines, you will have better coordination.
 You can manage all kinds of activities quite effectively.